Brief overview of crickets

 What do crickets look like?

-There are more than 900 species of crickets found living across the world; in our area, two of the most common species are the camel cricket and the house cricket.
+There are more than 900 species of crickets found living across the world; two of the most common cricket species in our area are the camel cricket and the house cricket.

 Where am I likely to see crickets?